I. PRECEDENCE

 Water and salt.
 Most of the material absorbed through the small intestine is water in which salt is dissolved.
 The salt and water come from the food and liquid you swallow and the juices secreted by the many digestive glands.

 II.4.
-How the digestive process is controlled
+How the digestive process is controlled1.
+Hormone Regulators

 The major hormones that control the functions of the digestive system are produced and released by cells in the mucosa of the stomach and small intestine.
 These hormones are released into the blood of the digestive tract, travel back to the heart and through the arteries, and return to the digestive system where they stimulate digestive juices and cause organ movement.